sergei-mironov/litrepl/README.md

 #### Vim, Setting Up Keybindings

-The plugin does not define any keybindings, but users could do it by themselves, for example:
+The `litrepl.vim` plugin does not define any keybindings, but users could do it by themselves, for example:

 ``` vim
 nnoremap <F5> :LEval<CR>